UWSEDS/uwseds.github.io/projects.md

 You will organize the project as a set of short-term deliverables.
 Typically, you focus first on those parts where you have the most uncertainty since projects typically fail because of "unknown unknowns".
 For some projects, this will be a data-first focus to make sure that your data can answer the questions that you pose.
 For others, it may be exploring a python package that you hope will provide key features (e.g., visualizations).

 ## Project Structure
-Projects should have a online github repository with the project name.
+Projects should have an online GitHub repository with the project name.
 Top level folders/files within the repository include:

 * README.md file that gives an overview of the project
 * LICENSE file